Northfear/dunelegacy-vita/README.md

 Multiplayer is not supported on PS Vita.

-Vita port is currently having a critical bug and can crash/freeze the game sometimes while selecting units (Or more like during deselection, while some other unit/building is selected.
+Vita port is currently having a critical bug and can crash/freeze sometimes while selecting the units (Or during deselection to be certain, while some other unit/building is selected.
 Side UI panel with unit info is probably causing this somehow).
 GXM fails to start the scene because something goes wrong with rendertarget (`SCE libdbg LOG, LEVEL: error, COMPONENT: SceGxmDbg, FILE:context.c, LINE:1507 [SceGxmDbg]:Failed due to error in driver layer (00000096).`).

 /-------------------------------\
 | |